The Jesuit Relations: Compilation and modern publication

-While Thwaites is the first and arguably the best known of modern editions, others followed.
-Lucien Campeau SJ (1967–2003) discussed the texts which he included as well as the historical events they refer to; his work is considered to give the most detailed and exhaustive general overviews available.
+While Thwaites is the first and arguably the best-known of the modern editions, others followed.
+Lucien Campeau SJ (1967–2003) discussed the textsthat he included and the historical events to which they refer; his work is considered to give the most detailed and exhaustive general overviews available.

 Indigenous resistance and reaction to the Jesuits

 Some Indigenous peoples outwardly converted to Catholicism while still adhering to their traditional religion.
-When Jesuits attempted to force some Indigenous people into permanent settlements, believing that this would make large-scale conversion easiest, many people simply refused, or left these settlements.
-Furthermore, many Indigenous leaders deduced very quickly that Christianization was not the Jesuits' only intended outcome, and that this Christianization came alongside land theft and other attempts at Europeanization.
+When Jesuits attempted to force some Indigenous people into permanent settlements, which they believedwould make large-scale conversion easiest, many people simply refused or left those settlements.
+Furthermore, many Indigenous leaders deduced very quickly that Christianization was not the Jesuits' only intended outcome,and that it came alongside land theft and other attempts at Europeanization.

-A Huron religious leader in the 1640s made a speech condemning Jesuit missionaries' plans to develop the land and noting how the Jesuit missionaries' presence resulted in higher mortality rates for the Huron.
-“Such powerful attacks on Christianity and its effects on traditional ways of life were repeated constantly by native priests throughout New France.
-Their potent arguments frequently thwarted Jesuit efforts.”
+A Huron religious leader in the 1640s made a speech condemning Jesuit missionaries' plans to develop the land and noting how the Jesuit missionaries' presence resulted in higher mortality rates for the Hurons The Indigenous peoples often attacked Christianity and the changes made by the French, which reduced the succeses of conversion.

-Tekakwitha's canonization, which took place in 2012, is controversial because some Indigenous people in North America believe that the Catholic Church needs to do more to account for the harms committed in its colonial past, and believe that this canonization could gloss over this history.
-Others believe that Tekakwitha's canonization was a long-overdue honor.
+Tekakwitha's canonization, which took place in 2012, is controversial because some Indigenous people in North America believe that the Catholic Church needs to do more to account for the harms committed in its colonial past.
+They also believe that the canonization could gloss over that history.
+Others believe Tekakwitha's canonization to be a long-overdue honour.

 Context within France

-The Relations were written during the Counter-Reformation in Europe, during which Catholicism gained popularity and the Church renewed itself.
-The Jesuits grew in power during this period, even achieving influence within King Louis XIV's court.
+The Relations were written during the Counter-Reformation in Europe,during which Catholicism gained popularity and the Church renewed itself.
+The Jesuits grew in power during this period and even achieved influence within King Louis XIV's court.
 This garnered suspicion and rivalry from other religious sects.
-This rivalry could potentially be a factor that propelled the Jesuits to carefully select the information they included in the Relations.
+The rivalry could potentially be a factor that propelled the Jesuits to carefully select the information ththat was included in the Relations.

-Le Jeune wrote in the Relations his ideas of how the land in New France should be used, the natural resources New France could offer France, and the possibility of increased employment of Frenchmen in New France.
-Le Jeune also wrote in the Relations of the poverty of indigenous people, comparing them to France's poor.
-This was largely to further convince the French government of the urgency of colonialization and to justify it as bringing wealth to indigenous people, rather than it being inherently violent.
+Le Jeune wrote in the Relations his ideas of how the land in New France should be used, the natural resources that New France could offer France, and the possibility of increased employment of Frenchmen in New France.
+He also wrote in the Relations of the poverty of Indigenous people by comparing them to France's poor.
+That was largely to further convince the French government of the urgency of colonialization and to justify it as bringing wealth to indigenous people, rather than it being inherently violent.
 In fact, a primary objective of the Relations was to promote not only Jesuit religious interests but also French economic interests.